lmc2179/lmc2179.github.io/drafts/aa_tests.md

 establishes a baseline

-gives a preview of how they like to see result
+gives a preview of how they like to see result - do your tools support it?

-# Fine-tune your tools

-?

 # Turn those confirmations into automatic checks

 ?

-# Consider an "always on" A/A test

 # Appendix: Code to generate the plots